 Creating Room to Read by John Wood

-Building 10,000 libraries around the world, in places where the concept was almost non-existent is like the biggest ‘Punya’ that you can do.
+Building 10,000 libraries around the world, in places where the concept was almost non-existent, is like the biggest ‘Punya’ that you can do.
 Giving children the ability to change their own destiny and giving them the power to impact other’s lives is a cause that towers above most other forms of charity – at least in my mind.

-As a book it is a very smartly and comprehensively written book.
-It talks about stories of children who have embraced reading and used libraries to change their lives.
-It talks about the challenge–grant model where Room to Read challenges a community to invest in themselves before they give them funds to build libraries and schools.
+It is a very smartly and comprehensively written book.
+It talks about children who embraced reading and used libraries to change their lives.
+About the challenge–grant model where the organization challenges a community to invest in themselves before they give funds to build libraries and schools.
 It takes you through the countries they have been to and brings you closer to their realities.
-Which may be very different from your own, to tell you the gravity of the situation in a way that you would run to sign a check for them.
-It talks about the benevolent patrons and supporters who not only contributed in by funding but also in some innovative ways like someone donating their frequent flier miles, some donating their extra rooms in their hotels, some letting them use their empty flights to run a co-campaign and some by holding their hand while they were going down a bit.
+Which may be very different from your own.
+To tell you the gravity of the situation in a way that you would run to sign a check for them.
+It talks about the benevolent patrons and supporters who not only contributed by funding but also in some innovative ways like someone donating their frequent flier miles.
+Some donating extra rooms in their hotels. others letting use empty flights to run a co-campaign.
+Some by holding their hand while they were down a bit.

 I would strongly recommend this to people running NGOs and social enterprises; there are many lessons for you out there.
-Others should also find it interesting and inspiring.http://www.anureviews.com/creating-room-to-read-by-john-wood/https://i1.wp.com/www.anureviews.com/wp-content/uploads/2014/08/Creating-Room-to-Read.jpg?fit=260%2C390https://i1.wp.com/www.anureviews.com/wp-content/uploads/2014/08/Creating-Room-to-Read.jpg?resize=150%2C150Book ReviewsNon-FictionNon-FictionBuilding 10,000 libraries around the world, in places where the concept was almost non-existent is like the biggest ‘Punya’ that you can do.
-Giving children the ability to change their own destiny and giving them the power to impact other’s lives is a cause that towers above most other...Anuradha GoyalAnuradha Goyalanureviews@gmail.comAdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+Others should also find it interesting and inspiring.http://www.anureviews.com/creating-room-to-read-by-john-wood/http://www.anureviews.com/wp-content/uploads/2014/08/Creating-Room-to-Read.jpghttp://www.anureviews.com/wp-content/uploads/2014/08/Creating-Room-to-Read-150x150.jpgBook ReviewsNon-FictionNon-FictionBuilding 10,000 libraries around the world, in places where the concept was almost non-existent, is like the biggest ‘Punya’ that you can do.
+Giving children the ability to change their own destiny and giving them the power to impact other’s lives is a cause that towers above most other...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews